On D List of Movie Reviews

 1/14:

-I once taught a class about volcanoes for two weeks, so naturally enough, I found many things wrong with Dante's Peak.
+I once taught a class about volcanoes for two weeks, so naturally enough, I found many things wrong with

-Although there are consistencies in regard to volcano facts, the movie gives up on them midway to begin spouting
+Although there are consistencies in regard to volcano facts, the movie gives up on them midway to begin

-misconceptions.
-Shame on Roger Donaldson who entertained thoughts of becoming a volcanologist before bolting for Hollywood.
+spouting misconceptions.
+Shame on Roger Donaldson who entertained thoughts of becoming a volcanologist

-It showcases a multitude of impossible physics including using a shirt-covered arm to paddle through the acidic water without
+It showcases a multitude of impossible physics including using a shirt-covered arm to paddle through the

-suffering from burns, outdriving (with no tires) a pyroclastic flow that's moving 450 miles per hour, ramming through a
+acidic water without suffering from burns, outdriving (with no tires) a pyroclastic flow that's moving 450

-boarded-up mine shaft, driving over a lava stream without testing it (the temperature must have been 2,000 degrees Fahrenheit
+miles per hour, ramming through a boarded-up mine shaft, driving over a lava stream without testing it (the

-which is hot enough to melt steel), seeing lights everywhere after the volcano eruption, evacuating a town safely within minutes,
+temperature must have been 2,000 degrees Fahrenheit which is hot enough to melt steel), seeing lights everywhere

-and getting everybody out of the mine shaft with all of them looking good, healthy, and virile with white teeth.
+shaft with all of them looking good, healthy, and virile with white teeth.

 I guess nobody peed or crapped in their pants while waiting for the rescuers.
-It's cool when the truck was towed just like that
+It's cool when the truck was

-and nobody thought the rocks underneath it would collapse.
-On the other hand, the romantic relationship between the two lead
+towed just like that and nobody thought the rocks underneath it would collapse.
+On the other hand, the romantic

-characters is unnecessary and deviates from what's happening.
-Moreover, it's not critical to save the kids when it's clear
+relationship between the two lead characters is unnecessary and deviates from what's happening.
+Moreover, it's

-they're going to die after reaching the point of no return.
+not critical to save the kids when they're clearly going to die after reaching the point of no return.

-Dante's Peak when in fact it's Mount St. Helens.
+made to Dante's Peak when in fact it's Mount St. Helens.
 My favorite part, which is the most ridiculous,

 occurs at the beginning when a man carried the heavy wood cross as if he's Jesus Christ.